Best before and use-by dates

 Best before dates are about quality

-The best before date, sometimes shown as BBE, is about quality and not safety.
-The food will be safe to eat after this date but may not be at its best.
-Its flavour and texture might not be as good.
+The best before date, sometimes shown as BBE (best before end), is about quality and not safety.
+After the best before date listed on a product, the food will be safe to eat but may not be at its best.
 Best before dates appear on a wide range of foods including:

 The best before date will only be accurate if the food is stored according to the instructions on the packaging.

 The sniff test